Propaganda - Affiches de Guerre - Affiches de Paix

 1916 – S. VINCENT

-During the 4 years of war the price of food had more than doubled in Switzerland.
-The price of meat had quadrupled.
+During the four years of war, food prices more than doubled in Switzerland.
+The price of meat even quadrupled.

-Mobilized soldiers were not paid and the majority of the population became poorer.
+Soldiers who were mobilised did not receive their wages and the majority of the population became impoverished.

-A bread card, oil card, cheese card, sugar card, a card for rice or pasta, and a card for potatoes, (65kg for the 1916 harvest).
+Bread card, fat card, cheese card, sugar card, rice or pasta card, potato card (65 kg from the 1916 harvest).

-These rationing cards were distributed to everyone and provided the vital minimum to survive.
+These ration cards are distributed to everyone and provide access to the bare minimum.

 Rationierungskarten im Kriege 1914-1919